EraldyHq/kubee/charts/cert-manager/README.md

 ### Why Only Cloudflare for DNS01?

 The [DNS01 configuration](https://cert-manager.io/docs/configuration/acme/dns01/) is not
 really standardized.

+The direction of `cert-manager` is to use [external-dns](https://github.com/EraldyHq/kubee/blob/main/charts/external-dns/README.md) to support `DNS01` challenge.
+See [Integration with ExternalDNS](https://github.com/cert-manager/cert-manager/issues/3521)

-If you need another one, opens an [issue or pull request](https://github.com/EraldyHq/kubee/issues) .
+If you need help or another one, opens an [issue](https://github.com/EraldyHq/kubee/issues) .

 ## Contrib / Dev